aws-samples/aws-hpc-tutorials/content/05-cicd-pipeline/04-codebuild.md

 ![AWS CodeBuild](/images/cicd/code-build-3.png)

-7. In the **Environment** section, expand the **Additional configuration** section.
-Keep all settings as default except the following:
+7. Expand the **Additional configuration** section and, in the **Environment** section, keep all settings as default except the following:
   	- Under the **Environment variables**, in the **Name** field enter the Name as **REPOSITORY_URI**
 	- In the **Value** field provide the Amazon ECR repository URI created in the Lab 2 (see below).
 Keep the Type as default **Plaintext**
 	- You can obtain the Amazon ECR repository URI by running the below CLI command on Cloud9, this repo comes from Lab 2.